Alelopez383/Movies_ETL_Challenge/README.md

 # Movies_ETL_Challenge
 The streaming company Amazing Prime needs to gather data from both Wikipedia and Kaggle, for a hackathon.
 To do this, we will follow the ETL process: extract the Wikipedia and Kaggle data from their respective files, transform the datasets by cleaning them up and joining them together, and load the cleaned dataset into a SQL database.

+# 1. Write an ETL Function to Read Three Data Files
+Using Python, Pandas, the ETL process, and code refactoring, write a function that reads in the three data files and creates three separate DataFrames.

+# 2. Extract and Transform the Wikipedia Data
+Extract and transform the Wikipedia data so you can merge it with the Kaggle metadata.
+While extracting the IMDb IDs using a regular expression string and dropping duplicates, use a try-except block to catch errors.

+# 3. Extract and Transform the Kaggle Data
+Extract and transform the Kaggle metadata and MovieLens rating data, then convert the transformed data into separate DataFrames.
+Then, you’ll merge the Kaggle metadata DataFrame with the Wikipedia movies DataFrame to create the movies_df DataFrame.
+Finally, you’ll merge the MovieLens rating data DataFrame with the movies_df DataFrame to create the movies_with_ratings_df.

+# 4. Create the Movie Database
+Add the movies_df DataFrame and MovieLens rating CSV data to a SQL database.

 # Conecting Movies_data and ratings to SQL